 What’s The Best Software to Clone Mac Hard Drive?

 So is there any better backup solution out there?
-There is — clone your Mac hard drive with a cloning app!
+There is — clone your Mac hard drive!

 We recommend Stellar Drive Clone, a fantastic Mac utility that is designed for this purpose.
-It makes Mac disk copy easier than ever and performs immediate recovery when you need it.
-In short, the Mac hard drive clone tool stands out for its efficiency in data backup and restoration.
+The app makes Mac disk copy much easier and best of all, it enables you to perform immediate recovery whenever you need.

 Why Clone Mac Hard Drive & When You Need It?

-In the nutshell, cloning your Mac drive provides you with additional secure backups and saves you time restoring the data when you need it, especially when your main boot drive fails to start and you are unable to enter the first screen of the desktop.
+In the nutshell, cloning your Mac hard drive provides you with additional secure backups and saves you time restoring the data if needed, especially when your main boot drive fails to start and you are unable to enter the first screen of the desktop.

 In fact, I learned the lesson the hard way.
-One day my mid-2012 MacBook Pro hard drive died (which I figured out later), and I wasn't able to turn it on by pressing the start button.
-Then I scheduled an appointment with Apple Genius bar and took it for a diagnosis.
-It turned out the 750GB Hitachi hard drive was totally down, according to Apple Mac technical support.
-I was instructed to purchase an SSD from Crucial online.
+One day my mid-2012 MacBook Pro hard drive died, and I couldn't turn on my Mac after pressing the start button.
+Then I scheduled an appointment with Apple Genius bar and took the machine for a diagnosis.
+It turned out the 750GB Hitachi hard drive was totally down, based on what Apple Mac technical support guy said.
+I was instructed to purchase an SSD drive from Crucial online.
 I did it.
 But that was not all.
-When I successfully replaced the dead hard drive with my new SSD, I realized that I didn't have a Mac reboot disk.
-Another trip was made to Apple Store and the guy installed OS X El Capitan for me nicely.
-Ops, it was not over yet.
+When I successfully replaced the dead hard drive with the new SSD, I realized that I didn't have a Mac reboot disk.
+Another trip was made to Apple Store and the guy installed OS X El Capitan for me.
+Ah...it was not over yet.
 Since I had Time Machine backups, I had to select a snap and restore all my data.
 Oh mine, it took me almost an entire day!

 Lesson learned the hard way — Time Machine is not that efficient to restore data.
 That's why I'd strongly encourage you to try cloning your Mac hard drive just in case.